scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

     -   id: check-added-large-files
 ```

-The yaml above is fairly easy to understand, it has a link to a repo where the hook code is maintained, a specific version and the list of hooks you want to run and the names are pretty self explanatory.
+The yaml above is fairly easy to understand, it has a link to a repo where the hook code is maintained, a specific version and the list of hooks you want to run and the names are pretty self-explanatory.

 ## Adding more hooks

 The sample config includes a couple of useful tools but pre-commit can leverage a lot more power than that.
-I want to code re-formatting, linting and type checking to my Python projects by default. **Note**, I'm using it here for a Python project but it can be used for projects in all sorts of languages, you'd just need to take advantage of different hooks.
+I want to code re-formatting, linting and type checking to my Python projects by default.

+**Note**, I'm using it here for a Python project but it can be used for projects in all sorts of languages, you'd just need to take advantage of different hooks.
 Take a look at the [list here](https://pre-commit.com/hooks.html) to get an idea of what is possible.

 ### Using isort to arrange imports

 In the words of the [project](https://github.com/PyCQA/isort) "isort your imports, so you don't have to".
-I like this approach, having imports arranged in a consistent way helps readabililty and this makes it easy.
+I like this approach, having imports arranged consistently helps with readability and this makes it easy.
 It can be used here as a hook by adding the following to the project's ```.pre-commit-config.yaml```:

 ```yaml
 -   repo: https://github.com/pre-commit/mirrors-isort